msoula/eyecade/README.md

   - Escape: back to the menu/exit
   - EyeTracker/Mouse: moving the cursor
 #### Eye Pong
-  - z: up racket left
+  - z: move the racket left to up
-  - s: down racket left
+  - s: move the racket left to down
-  - up arrow : up racket right
+  - up arrow : move the racket right to up
-  - down arrow : down racket right
+  - down arrow : move the racket right to down
 #### Eye Brick
-  - left arrow : move racket to the left
+  - left arrow : move the racket to the left
-  - right arrow : move racket to the right
+  - right arrow : move the racket to the right

 ## Can I help you?
 Of course !
 By hitting the :star: button !